cole-h06/Verity/notes/example_walkthrough.md

 - S1 supports claim C1
 - S2 may reference or inherit from S1
-- C2 may therefore accumulate reinforcement originating from a partially shared dependency, not truly independent verification.
+- Therefore, C2 may accumulate reinforcement originating from a partially shared dependency, not truly independent verification.

 This is one reason the graph topology itself may contain important credibility signals.